 There was a time when the church was the North Star in arts and music.
 It was under the wondrous glow of gospel music that blues, jazz, rock, and country all made their first steps into this world.
 On Spirit of the South, powerhouse singer and songwriter Mike Farris celebrates all facets and eras of the deeply American and inspiring art form of gospel music.
 A perfect compliment to your Sunday morning.

-The String features conversations on culture, media and American music, anchored by veteran journalist and broadcaster Craig Havighurst.
+The String is weekly think radio featuring conversations and features on culture, media and American music - anchored by veteran journalist and broadcaster Craig Havighurst.
 Music makers, enablers, instigators and documentarians are featured with enough time to go deep and burrow into issues, while letting the music play too.
-Every week concludes with a sonic time machine that pulls tapes of great music conversations from past decades off the shelves and into the present day.
+Music news, previews, Time Machine Tape and 90 Second Spins round out the hour.
 Sundays at 8 am, repeating Mondays at 9 pm.

 Music promoter and producer Chris Jacobs brings a bit of West Coast sensibility to the Middle Tennessee airwaves with a show that spotlights artists being covered and showcased by the leading LA-based web magazine and show promoter.
 Founded by actor, comedian and banjo player Ed Helms, the Bluegrass Situation has become a premiere taste-maker in new acoustic and Americana music.
 This is the first time the BGS has produced a radio show.

 Electric Western Dance Party w/ Reno Bo & Jacob Jones // Fri.
 7pm

 Famous in Nashville simply as "The Monday Night Dance Party," Electric Western, presides over their wildly successful weekly rock and soul dance party.
 Now in their seventh year, Jacob Jones and Reno Bo spin a hand-selected most danceable 50's & 60's Rock and Roll, Soul, Doo Wop, Girl Groups, Garage Rock and more.